ehmpathy/declastruct/readme.md

 think Terraform, but:
 - **no state files to manage** — compares directly against live remote state
-- **no new language to learn** — uses TypeScript and your existing domain objects
+- **no new language to learn** — declare via TypeScript, reuse domain objects and operations
 - **pit-of-success by default** — enforces idempotency, clear unique keys, and safe operations
 - **not just infrastructure** — works with any resource construct (saas, databases, apis, etc)